11 Foods To Avoid To Help Alleviate Seasonal Allergies

 With the beginning of the allergy season, the majority of people reach for their favourite brand of a histamine medication.

-Some people who suffer from seasonal allergies have an underlying issue with an excess of histamine in their bodies.
+Some people who suffer from seasonal allergies develop a histamine intolerance due to an excess of histamine in their bodies.

 This excess is always present, so when they encounter allergens, they experience much stronger reactions.